Degeneration of endomorphisms of the complex projective space in the hybrid space: Introduction

 The key observation is that the set of model functions associated to regular admissible data forms a dense set in the space of continuous functions, see Theorem~\ref{thm:density}.
 For a model function the convergence~\eqref{eq:cvg-modelfnt} follows from direct estimates and basic facts about the definition of the complex Monge-Amp\`ere operator as defined originally by E. Bedford and A. Taylor in~\cite{bedford-taylor1}.
 Using refined Chern-Levine-Nirenberg estimates due to Demailly (see also~\cite{FS-oka}), we prove that our estimates imply the convergence~\eqref{eq:cvg-modelfnt} for more general functions than model functions.
 As an illustration of these ideas we analyze the behaviour of the Lyapunov exponents of $R_t$ as $t\to0$.

 Recall that the sum of all Lyapunov exponents of the complex endomorphism $R_t$ with respect to the measure $\mu_t$ is defined by the integral

-where $\| \det(dR_t)\|(x)$ is the norm of the determinant of the differential of $R_t$ at a point $x$ computed in terms of e.g. the standard Fubini-Study K\"ahler metric\footnote{Since $\mu_t$ is invariant this quantity does not depend on the choice of the metric.} on $\PP^k_\C$.
+where $\mathopen\| \det(dR_t)\mathclose\|(x)$ is the norm of the determinant of the differential of $R_t$ at a point $x$ computed in terms of e.g. the standard Fubini-Study K\"ahler metric\footnote{Since $\mu_t$ is $R_t$-invariant this quantity does not depend on the choice of the metric.} on $\PP^k_\C$.
 Observe that the integral defining the Lyapunov exponent actually converges, since $\mu_t$ is locally the Monge-Amp\`ere measure of a continuous plurisubharmonic (psh) function.
 Briend and Duval have been able to bound from below each individual Lyapunov exponent of $\mu_t$ by $\frac12 \log d$ so that $\Lyap(R_t) \ge \frac{k}2 \log d$, see~\cite{BD-Lyap}.
-It is also known that the function $t \mapsto \Lyap(f_t)$ is H\"older continuous and subharmonic on $\D^*$, see e.g.~\cite[Corollary~3.4]{BB1}.
+Dinh and Sibony have proved in~\cite{dinh-sibony} that the function $t \mapsto \Lyap(f_t)$ is H\"older continuous and subharmonic on $\D^*$ (see also~\cite[Corollary~3.4]{BB1}).